AIDASoft/podio/doc/datamodel_syntax.md

 typical versioning, where one might differentiate between *major*, *minor* (and *patch*) versions.
 Hence, the versioning of a datamodel and its schema version are coupled but do not necessarily have to be the same. podio offers hooks to store this important meta information into the produce files.
-The The version of the datamodel can be passed to the generator via the `--datamodel-version` argument.
+The version of the datamodel can be passed to the generator via the `--datamodel-version` argument.
 It expects the version to conform to this regular expression: `"v?\d+[\.|-]\d+([\.|-]\d+)?$"`, i.e. that the major and